The Liturgical And Sacramental Nature Of St. Paul's Epistles

 3) Because St. Paul is consciously writing into the church’s worship his sermons do not begin with mere “introductions,” as we are often taught to call them.
 But rather with ritual worship, befitting the Great Congregation.
 (Psalm 22:5 et. al.)

 Did you ever wonder about Paul’s “run on sentences”?
-You should know that they are naturally divisible into versicles and responses, and that they make sense that way.
-This leads me to believe that St. Paul was either supplying liturgy for their Divine Service, or accessing liturgy with which the receiving congregation was already familiar (which Paul himself had taught them cf. Philippians 4:9).
+You should know that they are easily divisible into versicles and responses, and that they make much sense that way.
+This leads me to believe that St. Paul was either supplying liturgy for their Divine Service, or accessing liturgy with which the receiving congregation was already familiar (which in some cases Paul himself taught them cf. Philippians 4:9).

-And so we should understand that Paul’s “introductions” were not simply convention, the kind with which all letters in the Greco-Roman world began.
-But that they are straight up liturgy that, I logic, was antiphonally intoned by the receiving congregation.
+And so we should understand that Paul’s “introductions” were not simply convention, the kind with which all letters in the Greco-Roman world began (as we were taught).
+But that they may well be straight up liturgy that, I logic, was antiphonally intoned by the receiving congregation.
 The “introductions” are, then formal worship of our Great God and Savior Jesus Christ.
 That would be in keeping with the St. Paul we know and love.

 Formal, recognizable liturgical Prefaces that serve as a sign and segue to the receiving congregation that the Liturgy of the Word is now ended; and it is time to proceed with the Liturgy of the Eucharist.